StuntsPT/Structure_threader/README.md

 ##Test data

-The directory in the repository contains some test data that was used in the benchmarking of *Structure_threader*.
+The directory "TestData" in the repository contains some test data that was used in the benchmarking of *Structure_threader*.
 You can find documentation about it inside the directory itself.

 ##License